-Central cord syndrome is more common among elderly perspms with long-standing cervical spondylosis but it can occur in younger persons with injuries.
+Central cord syndrome is more common among elderly perspons with long-standing cervical spondylosis but it can occur in younger persons with injuries.

 Location of fibers in the spinal cord

 Central cord syndrome is usually the result of trauma to the spinal cord that causes central cord syndrome.
 The most common mode of injury is hyperextension in a patient with long-standing cervical spondylosis.
 The spinal cord is pinched by the ligamentum flavum or anterior compression by the osteophytes.

 The vertebral discs can herniate and cut off function.
 Sometimes, central cord syndrome may be a result of fracture dislocation and compression fracture, especially if the spinal cord is congenitally narrow.
 Central cord syndrome can also be caused by hematomas and blood build-up.